~ You honor the life that has been given you by

-What in the world did I do before quilting?
+What in the world did I do before I discovered quilting and quilt history?

 I think I was born a documenter.
 My siblings did not make scrapbooks and photo albums like I did as a teen-ager, though my sister does today.
 Nor did they write letters like I did.
 It's just what I have always done.
 I wrote volumes home to my friends the year and a half we lived on Panay, The Philippines and then, after one year of college, in Tanzania with my parents and siblings.
 I even illustrated some of my letters with sketches using colored pencils.
 My friends faithfully saved these letters at my request.